vgatherps/beautiful-jekyll/_posts/2020-03-17-discriminant.md

 ### Benchmarks

-To see the performance, I benchmark two cases against a 729-byte message:
+To see the performance, I benchmark three cases against a single 729-byte message:

 1. The discriminant
 2. The discriminant without length checks
+3. A branching case that will predict optimally

 in two cache scenarios:

 1. My message is contained in the cache
 2. I've totally evicted my message from the cache

 These cases are both common - I might be processing my message after some code has been run on it, and would expect it to be in the cache.
 I might also be the first code to touch it from say a DMA buffer, where I would expect at best the find data in the L3 cache.
+The branching case is included to show what the latency would be if the processor can predict all the branching checks

 The goal here is to beat 1 microsecond spent in the scanner, ~3k cycles.
 The results from the discriminant, in cycles, without accounting for measurement overhead, are: